ukhan1219/meowBot/README.md

 -  Discord API account and token
 -  Google Cloud Platform account for hosting
 ## Contributing
 Contributions to improve meowBot are welcome!
-Feel free to open an issue or submit a pull request with suggestions or bug fixes.
+Feel free to reach out for improvements and advancements.